dougeby/IntuneDocs/intune/device-profile-assign.md

 # required metadata

 title: Assign device profiles in Microsoft Intune - Azure | Microsoft Docs
 description: Use the Azure portal to assign device profiles and policies to users and devices.
-Learn how to exclude groups from a profile assignment in Microsoft InTune.
+Learn how to exclude groups from a profile assignment in Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/01/2018
+ms.date: 03/06/2019
 ms.topic: conceptual
 ms.prod:
 ms.service: microsoft-intune